Scilab-RL/Scilab-RL/README.md

 ## Supported Algorithms

+### Stable Baselines3 (SB3)
-We currently support the _Stable Baselines 3_ goal-conditioned algorithms and our implementation of the Hierarchical Actor Critic (HAC) algorithm.
+We currently support the _Stable Baselines 3_ goal-conditioned off-policy algorithms: DQN, DDPG, TD3, SAC, HER and HAC

 ### Limitations
-> :warning: Currently, only off-policy algorithms are supported: DQN, DDPG, TD3, SAC, HER and HAC.
-PPO is not yet supported but it should not be too hard to enable it.
+> :warning: PPO is not yet supported but it should not be too hard to enable it.

+### Custom Algorithms
+We support our implementation of the _Stable Baselines 3_ Hierarchical Actor Critic (HAC) algorithm.

 ## Supported Environments
 Currently, all goal-conditioned gym environments are supported.
 A list of tested environments can be found in `run_testing.sh`.